Staying Ahead in Real Estate: Tracking the Latest Industry Trends

 How High Mortgage Rates Will Affect Sellers

 Higher mortgage rates will denote an increase in unmotivated buyers.
-So, while you might have been used to houses getting checked off your listings in record time, you'll now need to wait for extended periods to sell off your home.
+So, while you might have been used to houses getting checked off your listings in record time, you'll now need to wait for extended periods to sell your home.

 Trend 4: Virtual Property Tours

-According to Matterport, listings hosting a 3D virtual tour sell 31% faster and close at values 4-9% higher than their actual sales price.
+Listings hosting a 3D virtual tour sell 31% faster and close at values 4-9% higher than their actual sales price.
 If these figures aren't enough to convince you that this commercial real estate trend is worth focusing on, there's more!

 A report from Realtor.com states that real estate listings featuring virtual tours usually garner 87% more views than realty listings without them.
 Furthermore, 54% of home buyers skip property listings without virtual tours.